stor01com/ceph-aio/README.md

 $ vagrant status
 Current machine states:

-ceph-aio-nautilus         not created (virtualbox) ceph-aio-octopus          not created (virtualbox) ceph-aio-pacific          not created (virtualbox) ceph-aio-quincy           not created (virtualbox)
+ceph-nautilus             not created (virtualbox) ceph-octopus              not created (virtualbox) ceph-pacific              not created (virtualbox) ceph-quincy               not created (virtualbox) ceph-reef                 not created (virtualbox)
 ...
 ```